Abby Walter & Rosie Nacarrato

 Exercising During Pregnancy

-Women’s health specialists Rosie Naccarato & Abby Walter answer questions about exercising during pregnancy and the postpartum period.
-In addition to sharing the benefits of maintaining an exercise program, they provide modifications by trimester and discuss common conditions that may affect which exercises are safe and comfortable.
+Vie women’s health specialists share the benefits of maintaining an exercise program during pregnancy and the post-partum period.
+They provide modifications by trimester and discuss common conditions that may affect which exercises are safe and comfortable.

 share /